-Kristine Mays has exhibited her work in the San Francisco Bay Area and Northern California over the past 17 years.
-She has raised thousands of dollars for AIDS research through the sale of her work, benefiting local and global efforts.
-Collectors of her work include an eclectic mix of people, with her work hanging in many Bay Area homes and many private collections throughout the United States.
+Kristine Mays has been an exhibiting artist since 1993.
+She has raised thousands of dollars for AIDS research through the sale of her work.
+Collectors of her work include an eclectic mix of people, with her work displayed in many Bay Area homes and private collections throughout the USA.